What moves the sailing stones of Death Valley?

-The video above – from the Slithering Stones Research Initiative – shows a famous sailing or sliding or slithering stone of Death Valley’s Racetrack Playa in motion.
+The video above – from the Slithering Stones Research Initiative – shows a sailing or sliding or slithering stone of Death Valley’s Racetrack Playa in motion.
 See it?
 It’s the big rock in the foreground.
-Watching this video, you become one of the first people on Earth to see a sliding stone in motion.
-Although their tracks across Racetrack Playa – a dry lake bed in Death Valley – have been observed and studied since the early 1900s, no one had ever seen the stones in motion, until now.

 Then, they watched.
-On December 4 and December 20, 2013, their set-up – which used time-lapse photography – caught on camera rocks that were sliding across the playa at up to 15 feet (3-5 meters) per minute.
-They saw many other instances of sliding stones as well, becoming the first people in the world to see the stones in motion.
-They wrote:
+On December 4 and December 20, 2013, their setup – which used time-lapse photography – caught on camera rocks that were sliding across the playa at up to 15 feet (3-5 meters) per minute.
+They saw many other instances of sailing stones as well, becoming the first people in recorded history to see the stones in motion.

-They said watching the stones move enabled them to see the cause:
+They said in their paper that watching the stones move enabled them to see the cause:

-In contrast with previous hypotheses of powerful winds or thick ice floating rocks off the playa surface, the process of rock movement that we have observed occurs when the thin, 3- to 6-millimeter “windowpane” ice sheet covering the playa pool begins to melt in late morning sun and breaks up under light winds of ~4–5 meters/second.
+In contrast with previous hypotheses of powerful winds or thick ice floating rocks off the playa surface, the process of rock movement that we have observed occurs when the thin, 3- to 6-millimeter ‘windowpane’ ice sheet covering the playa pool begins to melt in late morning sun and breaks up under light winds of ~4–5 meters/second [about 5 yards/second].

-Floating ice panels tens of meters in size push multiple rocks at low speeds of 2–5 meters/minute along trajectories determined by the direction and velocity of the wind as well as that of the water flowing under the ice.
+Floating ice panels tens of meters [yards] in size push multiple rocks at low speeds of 2–5 meters/minute [2-5 yards/minute] along trajectories determined by the direction and velocity of the wind as well as that of the water flowing under the ice.

 Racetrack Playa stones only move once every two or three years and most tracks last for three or four years.
 Stones with rough bottoms leave straight striated tracks while those with smooth bottoms wander.

-Nice to know what causes them to move!
-If you have time, check out the video below, which features the Norris brothers telling their story.
+It’s nice to know what causes them to move!
+If you have time (six minutes), check out the video below, which features the Norris cousins telling their story.